urswilke/pyramidi/README.md

 You can find the complete online documentation of the package [here](https://urswilke.github.io/pyramidi/).

--   See the `vignette("midi_framer")` for a brief usage introduction how to manipulate midi data.
+-   See the `vignette("pyramidi")` for a brief usage introduction how to manipulate midi data.
 -   The `vignette("compose")` shows a more extended example how to compose music and generate midi files from scratch.
 -   `vignette("package_workflow")` shows in detail the structure of the